rohan-shenoy/rohan-shenoy.github.io/_projects/6_project.md

 ### A.1.2 Classical Denoising

-As a baseline comparison to diffusion-based denoising, we apply classical Gaussian blur filtering to noisy images generated at timesteps \(t \in \{250, 500, 750\}\).
+As a baseline comparison to diffusion-based denoising, we apply classical Gaussian blur filtering to noisy images generated at timesteps $$t \in \{250, 500, 750\}$$.
 Gaussian denoising works by convolving the image with a Gaussian kernel, effectively averaging nearby pixels to suppress high-frequency variations that are often associated with noise.
 While this can slightly smooth out random fluctuations, it does not model the structure of the underlying clean image and therefore removes signal and noise indiscriminately.
 As the noise level increases at larger timesteps, Gaussian blur struggles even more: important edges and fine details are washed out while significant noise remains.
 This experiment highlights a key limitation of classical denoising methods and motivates the use of learned diffusion models, which can leverage data-driven priors to selectively remove noise while preserving semantic structure.

 <div class="row justify-content-sm-center">
   <div class="col-sm-3 mt-3">